Azure/fta-architecturalreview/articles/lift-and-shift.md

     >
     > [Capacity Planning Hyper-V environments](https://docs.microsoft.com/en-us/azure/site-recovery/hyper-v-deployment-planner-run)

 * **Have you defined your networking requirements?
-What is needed to transfer your data from on-premises into Azure?
-Have you thought about how you will segregate your workloads across subnets or Virtual Networks?**
+What is needed to transfer your data from on-premises into Azure?**

-    The goal to understand the network capacity to transfer data and also to secure the application across tiers.

     > [Hybrid networking Reference Architecture](https://docs.microsoft.com/en-us/azure/architecture/reference-architectures/hybrid-networking/)
     >